 How does this exploration of feminist and gender work offer an understanding of technology or its critiques?
-We have seen the framework of negotiations with the hegemonic set up in postcolonial scholarship; we have also seen the ways in which Marxist metaphors of revolution get recuperated into this work.
+In previous chapters we have seen the framework of negotiations with the hegemonic set up in postcolonial scholarship; we have also seen the ways in which Marxist metaphors of revolution get recuperated into this work.
 Both feminist and gender work, embedded as they are in these contexts, also present a critical response to science, often science as technology, and these critical responses move from the ideological to the everyday, from the structural to the microcosm, from the neutral to the situated and experiential, while continuing to look at Western science as a powerful institutional apparatus, an apparatus of which technology is a visible manifestation.
 I will say that the contexts of 'women's lives' provide perhaps the most powerful site for the playing out of these critiques.
 The point is to show how these responses continue to retain the same notions of technology, as discrete, as separate, as instrument, and I suggest that such a notion of 'powerful technology' is what shores up the possibility of politics - in the shape of 'isms' or as individual negotiations - as a critique of hegemonic knowledge systems, the Western scientific among them.
 Such an understanding of the political serves not to unpack the philosophy of these systems, concentrating only on the hierarchies and exclusions evident in their institutional manifestations.
 To unpack the conventional understanding of the hegemonic, in this case the technological, requires a form of critique that might well begin from experience, as feminist and gender work has done, but inserts that experience into the hegemonic to change that picture, rather than valorizing experience per se as always already resistant to technology.
 Such an inversion of the dialectic might well constitute revolution - a revolution in understandings of technology, and to make a primary suggestion in this direction has been the task of this project.

-The next section will examine a set of possibilities for feminist responses to science that contain such a suggestion, but before that, I will lay down the questions from context and location that have attempted to raise the stakes in the epistemological debate.
+The next chapter will examine a set of possibilities for feminist responses to science that contain such a suggestion.